harihaysrun/coffee/README.md

 <!-- describe the process you used to host your website. -->

 1. Used Visual Studio Code
-2. Pushed to Github repository by using the Github Desktop Client (has a GUI)
+2. Pushed to Github repository by using the Github Desktop Client (lovely and intuitive GUI)
 3. Used the Live Server extension to view UI updates in real time on browser
 4. From Github, make the repository public
 5. Set pages to generate project URL

 # Credits
 <!-- put all the code, content and assets that you have used. acknowledge and provide links to those. -->

+**Images & Icons**
+- Flaticons
+- Fontawesome